aaqibhabib/CarND-Traffic-Sign-Classifier-Project/writeup.md

 * What architecture was chosen?
 * Why did you believe it would be relevant to the traffic sign application?
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

+I first used the LeNet-5 project as described in the Udacity Lab.
+Since that performed well for recognizing handwritten numbers and letters, I figured it was a good starting point for traffic sign classifications.
+I trained using a 0.01 training rate without changing the architecture an using the color image patches and was able to achieve ~0.90 accuracy in teh training set.
+In order to improve this, I added a dropout layers after each activation for the fully connected layers.
+This increased a my test accuracy minimally.
+Then, I experimented with decreasing the learning rate and increasing the total number of epochs which had a noticeable impact on the test accuracy.
+Finally, I preprocessed the data by grayscaling the images and normalizing the histogram which ultimately allowed me to reach a training accuracy >0.93.

+There is a real concern of overfitting.
+You can see my training accuracy is slightly higher than both the validation set and test set.
+I combated overfitting by weakign the number of epochs used to train the model.
+Going from 50 to 45 epochs allowed me to reduce how overfitted the model became.
+Adding dropouts helped when I increased the number of epoch.

 ### Test a Model on New Images